nerissaj/Sprint-Challenge--User-Interface/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

-Display : block is vertically based.
+Display : block is vertically based and need height and width
-Display: inline is hortizontally base.
+Display: inline is hortizontally base and height and width has no effect on this.

 3. What are the 4 areas of the box model?

-width, border, margin, padding
+content, border, margin, padding

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?